Generalizing Adam to Manifolds for Efficiently Training Transformers: Abstract

 One of the primary reasons behind the success of neural networks has been the emergence of an array of new, highly-successful optimizers, perhaps most importantly the Adam optimizer.
 It is widely used for training neural networks, yet notoriously hard to interpret.
 Lacking a clear physical intuition, Adam is difficult to generalize to manifolds.
 Some attempts have been made to directly apply parts of the Adam algorithm to manifolds or to find an underlying structure, but a full generalization has remained elusive.

-In this work a new approach is presented that leverages the special structure of the manifolds which are relevant for optimization of neural networks, such as the Stiefel manifold, the symplectic Stiefel manifold, the Grassmann manifold and the symplectic Grassmann manifold: all of these are homogeneous spaces and as such admit a global tangent space representation.
+In this work a new approach is presented that leverages the special structure of the manifolds which are relevant for optimization of neural networks, such as the Stiefel manifold, the symplectic Stiefel manifold and the Grassmann manifold: all of these are homogeneous spaces and as such admit a global tangent space representation - a common vector space (Lie subspace) in which all tangent spaces can easily be represented.

-This global tangent space representation is used to perform all of the steps in the Adam optimizer.
+This global tangent space representation is used to perform all of the steps in the Adam optimizer and we are able to fully generalize the optimizer to manifolds without a projection step.
 The resulting algorithm is then applied to train a transformer for which orthogonality constraints are enforced up to machine precision and we observe significant speed-ups in the training process.

 \begin{MSCcodes} 53Z50, 53C30, 68T07, 68W10, 90C26 \end{MSCcodes}